 If the scorch mark is light, work a bit of heavy-duty laundry detergent into the stain with your fingers or a soft-bristled brush and wash the garment in the hottest water recommended for the fabric.
 Wiping the scorched area with a cloth dipped in distilled white vinegar may also help.
 Be sure to rinse well after using the vinegar.

 For heavier scorch marks, do not use the hydrogen peroxide/ammonia treatment on colored clothes because fading can occur that can not be reversed.
 Instead, use distilled white vinegar or a soak in an oxygen bleach solution to remove the stains.

 How to Remove Scorch or Burn Marks from Wool Fabrics

-How to Remove Scorch or Burn Marks from Carpets
+Scorch or Burn Marks on Carpets

 Melted Man-Made Fabrics and Your Iron

-If the fabric melted onto the soleplate of your iron, follow these tips to remove the melted fibers.
+If the fabric has melted onto the soleplate of your iron, follow these tips to remove the melted fibers.
 DO NOT use the iron again until the soleplate is cleaned.
 You will just ruin another piece of clothing!